manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 *Proof sketch*
 1. Assuming perfect clock synchronization to obtain view synchronization.
-2. The primary waits for $\Delta$ time so it hears the valid chain with the lock-certificate of highest view among all non-faulty parties.
+2. The first honest primary waits for $\Delta$ time so it hears the valid chain with the lock-certificate of highest view among all non-faulty parties.
 3. Need 3 consecutive honest parties.
 The first creates valid proposal; the second creates the first block-cert on it;  the third creates the second block-cert on the block with one view above it, so a commit cert is formed and sent to all parties.

+We will show in later posts how to use other mechanisms for view synchronization.

 ### Using an authenticated data structure